Experiments Causing Pain and Welfare Harms

 Animals in Research, Testing and Teaching

-SPCA opposes all research, testing, and teaching that does not minimise pain and distress, or lasting harms to animals.
+SPCA opposes research, testing, and teaching where pain and distress are not minimised.